neo4j-partners/neo4j-google-cloud-dataflow/README.md

 In this tutorial, you will learn how to set up Google Cloud Dataflow to extract, transform, and load data from Google BigQuery into a Neo4j graph database instance.

 ## Preparation
-In order complete this lab you will need the following you will need a Google Cloud Platform account with permission and access to deploy the following services:
+In order complete this lab you will need a Google Cloud Platform account with permission and access to deploy the following services:

 1. Neo4j Aura: https://console.cloud.google.com/marketplace/product/endpoints/prod.n4gcp.neo4j.io
 2. Cloud Storage: https://console.cloud.google.com/storage/